Speierers/LaTeXCheatsheetTemplate/README.md

-# LatexCheatsheetTemplate
+# LaTeXCheatsheetTemplate
-Latex template for summaries and cheatsheets
+LaTeX template for summaries and cheatsheets

 Simply write stuff in the content.tex file, compile the summary.tex file to generate a summary, compile the cheatsheet.tex file to generate the cheatsheet.